 Drummondville was the first of the Stamford Township communities to incorporate, in 1831.
-The cluster of houses and businesses located around the Portage Road, Ferry Road and Lundy’s Lane intersection took its name in honour of the British general who led the battle fought there seventeen years before.
+The cluster of houses and businesses located around the Portage Road, Ferry Road and Lundy’s Lane intersection took its name in honour of the British commander, Gordon Drummond, who led during The Battle of Lundy's Lane seventeen years before.
 Present-day boundaries of the village were North Street, Stanley Avenue, Dixon Street and Drummond Road and the population was about 150 persons.

 In 1844, William Russell built his brewery in Drummondville, the community’s largest industry until it was destroyed in a spectacular fire in 1886.
 By 1850, Drummondville had a population of five hundred.
 It boasted a brewery, a hotel, a tannery, eight taverns and five churches: Church of England, Methodist, Baptist, Presbyterian and British Methodist Episcopalian.

 In 1849 Drummondville was the residence of Lord Elgin, Governor General of Canada.
 He came here with his wife and new-born son to escape mob violence raging in Montreal, stemming from his signing of the Rebellion Losses Bill.
 While here, he lived the Forsyth House on Main Street (in the approximate current location of St. Mary’s Ukrainian Catholic Church) and conducted business affairs and cabinet meetings from the Prospect House, where Mints Nightclub is now.

 By 1880, when Drummondville boasted a population of about 850, certain notable members of the citizenry thought it would be a good idea to change the name of Drummondville to Niagara Falls to better attract its tourism prospects.
 A petition was struck by William Russell, contractor and brewery owner, and 126 others, requesting County Council to grant the incorporation of Drummondville into the Village of Niagara Falls.